apocalypticartcollective/eft/_posts/2025-10-15-Abrasion-Prologue-The-Guerillas-Dream.md

 ---
-title: Abrasion Prologue - The Guerilla's Dream
+title: Abrasion Prologue ~ The Guerilla's Dream
 author: D.P.
 Maddalena
 category: Abrasion
 layout: post
 ---

-## Book One: Abrasion

-### Prologue: The Guerilla's Dream

 The woman was asleep, and dreaming.